SpankChain/spankbank/Readme.md

 The `Period` struct stores all releveant data for each period, and is saved in the `periods` mapping by the period number.
 ```
     struct Period {
         uint256 bootyFees; // the amount of BOOTY collected in fees
         uint256 totalSpankPoints; // the total spankPoints of all stakers
         uint256 bootyMinted; // the amount of BOOTY minted
         bool mintingComplete; // true if BOOTY has already been minted for this period
         uint256 startTime; // the starting unix timestamp in seconds
         uint256 endTime; // the ending unix timestamp in seconds
+        uint256 closingVotes; // the total votes to close this period
+        uint256 totalStakedSpank; // the total SPANK staked
     }

   mapping(uint256 => Period) public periods;
 ```